vildaberper/SpaceEngineersScripts/README.md

 |Component/Thrust q100
 ```

+## Assemblers

+Assembler inventories will only be pulled from when not crafting.
+No more scattered materials!
+Assemblers can be assigned as master by including `master` in the name (not case sensitive).
+This means that all other assemblers will automatically be set to Cooperative Mode, and when the master crafting queue is empty, the rest will also be cleared.
+A typical setup would be one master assembler and a bunch of slaves, and you would only interact with the master.
+Only assemblers stationed on the same grid as the OS Programmable Block will be managed in this way.

+## Power

+OS can do more than just manage your items, such as automatically toggling your reactors.
+This means that if you have at least one battery and reactor, the reactor will automatically turn off if your batteries are almost full (90% by default) and vice verca (80% by default).
+If you are using more power than you can currently supply with batteries, the reactors will turn on.
+Only reactors stationed on the same grid as the OS Programmable Block will be managed in this way.

 ## Performance

 OS allows you to specify roughly how many instructions it is allowed to make per cycle.
 This value can be very low and it directly relates to server load.
 The default value is very low, so you probably don't need to touch this in most cases.
 For very complex grids you might want to increase the number if you think the script is operating too slow.